Notes from the Uyghur Homeland

 Pollution has become its well-known characteristic, embracing Urumqi with a grey, thick smog all year long - "And it will get worse in the winter," people kept telling me.
 The smog is caused by factories and coal-burning energy supply.

-Xinjiang, officially known as Xinjiang Uighur Autonomous Region (XUAR), takes up one sixth of the country and has a population of 20 million, yet it remains the most unknown region, hidden away under the media image of a "troubled", restless region.
-Rich in natural resources - its oil accounts for a third of China's oil production and is a major pipeline route into Central Asia -- and significant in its strategic position bordering Russia, Mongolia, Kazakhstan, Kyrghizstan, Tajikistan, Afghanistan, Pakistan and India, Xinjiang is nevertheless seen as both culturally and geographically remote.
+East Turkistan, officially known as Xinjiang Uighur Autonomous Region (XUAR), takes up one sixth of China.
+Rich in natural resources - its oil accounts for a third of China's oil production and is a major pipeline route into Central Asia - and significant in its strategic position bordering Russia, Mongolia, Kazakhstan, Kyrghizstan, Tajikistan, Afghanistan, Pakistan and India, it is nevertheless seen as both culturally and geographically remote.
 The Chinese government claimed that the region is "an inalienable part" of the country, but it was only in 1884, during the declining Qing dynasty, that the region fell under Chinese territory and became a province under General Zuo Zongtang's policy of frontier defense.

 Their demands for political freedom and economic betterment culminated in the Baren Uprising of 1990 and the Ghulja Uprising (or known as the "Yining riot" in Chinese terms) of 1997.
 The Chinese authorities responded with further repression, the worst of which was the bloodshed in Ghulja in 1997.
 It forced the Uyghur people into a long silence.
 But they revolted once again, throughout 2008, in Urumqi, Khotan and Kashgar.

-Nevertheless, the government would not loosen its grip on controlling the ethnic minority communities.
+Nevertheless, the government would not loosen its grip on controlling the Muslim minorities.
 It would not allow space for civil dissent.
 All protests by Uyghur people have been put under the blanket of "promoting separatism" and "threatening national security."

 Photo: by Hsiao-Hung / Left: residence permit; Right: police station, Urumqi